Skip to main content

 Coping and support

 When a child has cancer, every member of the family needs support.
-Honest and calm conversations build trust as you talk with your child and their siblings.
 Taking care of yourself during this difficult time is also important.
 Reach out to your child's treatment team and to people in your family and community for support.
-To learn more, see Support for Families When a Child Has Cancer.
+To learn more, see Support for Families: Childhood Cancer.

 If you want to know more about cancer and how it is treated, or if you wish to know about clinical trials for your type of cancer, you can call the NCI's Cancer Information Service at 1-800-422-6237, toll free.
 A trained information specialist can talk with you and answer your questions.